PiyushVarman/Rock-Paper-Scissors-Tkinter-v1-2022/README.md

 Piyush Varman (@PiyushVarman) :
 Worked on the rules, game window and the scorekeeping parts of the program, including formatting changes

-(The pair of us are noobs in this branch of Python Programming, hence, uggestions are appreciated!)
+(The pair of us are noobs in this branch of Python Programming, hence, suggestions are appreciated!)